Flour is still ground in the Anthering Mill today

 - Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options.
 Or would you rather stay in one roof tent on the car?
 Also the overnight stay in camping tents is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

 - A campsite not far from Anthering is Camping Nord-Sam, Samstraße 22a, 5023 Salzburg, Austria, Austria.
 After a day trip you can relax in a Dutch Oven on one portable grill or maybe on a campfire Prepare your dinner by the lake.
-Dutch oven accessories can be found here.
+You can also find Dutch oven accessories can be found here.

 - Why is a folding e-bike useful when camping?